mlkiung/walmart-product-manager/README.md

 * Locally-managed products can be filtered by name
 * Entire repository can be deleted with the click of a button, allowing for easy purge of browser storage
 * Information is checked for duplicity before being added to state, reducing redundency
-* Advanced search gives the user the option to narrow down their query for a customized request from Walmart OpenAPI
+* Advanced search gives the user the option to narrow down their query for a customized request from Walmart Open API
-  * Filter by brand name, number of results (max is 25 per request), and the starting index of the results as designated in Walmart OpenAPI
+  * Filter by brand name, number of results (max is 25 per request), and the starting index of the results as designated in Walmart Open API
   * Sort by relevance, price, title, bestseller, customer rating, or new

 ## Installing